Jean Sibelius: Early years

-Although his mother tongue was Swedish, in 1874 Sibelius attended Lucina Hagman's Finnish-speaking preparatory school.
-In 1876, he was then able to continue his education at the Finnish-language Hämeenlinna Normal Lyceum where he was a rather absent-minded pupil, although he did quite well in mathematics and botany.
+In 1874, Sibelius attended Lucina Hagman's Finnish-speaking preparatory school as a native Swedish speaker.
+In 1876, he continued his education at the Finnish-language Hämeenlinna Normal Lyceum where he was a rather absent-minded pupil, though did quite well in mathematics and botany.
 Despite having to repeat a year, he passed the school's final examination in 1885, which allowed him to enter a university.
 As a boy he was known as Janne, a colloquial form of Johan.
 However, during his student years, he adopted the French form Jean, inspired by the business card of his deceased seafaring uncle.
 Thereafter he became known as Jean Sibelius.

 Studies and early career

 After graduating from high school in 1885, Sibelius began to study law at the Imperial Alexander University in Finland but, showing far more interest in music, soon moved to the Helsinki Music Institute (now the Sibelius Academy) where he studied from 1885 to 1889.

 One of his teachers was its founder, Martin Wegelius, who did much to support the development of education in Finland.
-It was he who gave the self-taught Sibelius his first formal lessons in composition.
+Wegelius gave the self-taught Sibelius his first formal lessons in composition.
 Another important influence was his teacher Ferruccio Busoni, a pianist-composer with whom he enjoyed a lifelong friendship.
-His close circle of friends included the pianist and writer Adolf Paul and the conductor-to-be Armas Järnefelt (who introduced him to his influential family including his sister Aino who would become Sibelius's wife).
+His close circle of friends included the pianist and writer Adolf Paul and the conductor-to-be Armas Järnefelt (who introduced him to his influential family, including his sister Aino who Sibelius would marry in 1892).
 The most remarkable of his works during this period was the Violin Sonata in F, rather reminiscent of Grieg.